 There are many individual doctors and entire organizations that have demonstrated that we do not need animals to create medical breakthroughs.
 Regardless of if animal testing has created advances in medicine or has the potential to do so, the core reason of why this practice began still hangs in the air.
 When did we decide that it would be acceptable to use a mouse as a test subject for a human disease?
 Was the decision taken lightly, and what does the continuation of this practice show us about humanity decades later?

-In the past I’ve had someone ask me, “Would you save the a life of a mouse over the life of a human?”
-To ask this question completely oversimplifies the problem of animal testing, dumbs down the situation, and ignores the fact that animal free alternatives exists, and are regarded as scientifically sound.
+In the past, I’ve had someone ask me, “Would you save the life of a mouse over the life of a human?”
+To ask this question completely oversimplifies the problem of animal testing, dumbs down the situation, and ignores the fact that animal-free alternatives exist, and are regarded as scientifically sound.
 So, if anyone asks you that hypothetical question, now you have something to start a real discussion with.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!